 In November of 2012, the San Diego Unified School District in partnership with CCSA and the charter community passed a $2.8 billion dollar school facilities bond.
 As part of that funding, charter schools were allocated a percentage of the bond proceeds for charter school specific projects, and a seven member committee of charter community members was created to act as the body to make recommendations on how the currently estimated $350 million dollars of charter school funding should be spent.
 Charter school projects totaling $66 million are currently under construction and the seven member committee has recommended another $200 million of projects that were designed for charter schools and will be completed for charter schools.

 El Sol Santa Ana Science and Arts Academy, Santa Ana Unified School District

 The El Sol Santa Ana Science and Arts Academy broke ground in 2013 to build a new facility to provide higher quality facilities to their students by replacing portables.
 This project is the culmination of a partnership with the community and the school district to use multiple funding sources.
-This would not have been possible without a partnership with the school district to allow for a 40 year lease on the property.
-The first phase of construction is expected to be occupied as early as January 2014.
+This would not have been possible without a partnership with the school district to allow for a 40-year lease on the property.

 e3 Civic High Opens September 2013, San Diego Unified School District

 The new downtown San Diego Central Library is home to an innovative educational experience for high school students in San Diego. e3 opened in September 2013 on the sixth and seventh floors of library.
 The school will focus on ensuring that all students are prepared for college, career, and civic engagement.
 This unique setting in downtown San Diego will allow students to utilize the resources of a state of the art library in the downtown business center where partnerships, internships and civic activities are prevalent.

 Contact Miles Durfee, Managing Regional Director, Southern California for more information about the region.

 Start a Charter in San Diego, Orange and Imperial Counties